+General Remarks

-Generally the subjects were found to be in a good condition having regard to age and style of construction.
+Generally, the subjects were found to be in a condition commensurate with age and style of construction.
 No obvious significant defects which would affect value or suitability for mortgage lending purposes were in evidence.

+It is understood the property is around eight years old.
+It is assumed that the balance of any remaining construction certification will be transferred with the Title Deeds.

 Essential Repairs

-Losertiai Nepairo

 None apparent.

-Comment on Mortgageability

-The subjects form suitable e mortgage security at the valuation figure stated below.

-Valuations

-Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?

-Buy To Let Cases

-month Short Assured Tenai • £

-is the property in an area w here there is a steady demand for rented accommodation of this type? ∐ Yes ∐ No

-Declaration

-Signed Security Print Code [426093 = 8110] Electronically signed by:-

-Surveyor's name Greg Fisher

-Professional qualifications BSc (Hons) MSc MRICS

-Company name DM Hall LLP

-Address 45 Bank Street, Irvine, Ayrshire, KA12 0LL

-Telephone 01294 311070

-Fax Report date 22rd Fobruary 2022

-Report date 23rd February 2022
+Estimated and of acceptial ranging C

+Estimated cost of essential repairs £ Retention recommended?
+Yes X No Amount £

+Comment on Mortgagea bility The subjects form suitable e mortgage security at the valuation figure stated below.
+Valuations Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 420,000 £ 390,000 Buy To Let Cases month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
+There there is a steady demand for rented accommodation of this type? £ Yes No Declaration nore there is a closely demand for remod decermination or time type.
+Signed Surveyor's name Professional qualifications Company name Security Print Code [458508 = 0731] Electronically signed by:- Greg Fisher BSc (Hons) MSc MRICS DM Hall LLP Address Telephone Fax Report date 15 Miller Road, Ayr, Ayrshire, KA7 2AX 01292 286974 31st May 2024